Spherical Bernstein's problem

 The spherical Bernstein's problem is a possible generalization of the original Bernstein's problem in the field of global differential geometry, first proposed by Shiing-Shen Chern in 1969, and then later in 1970, during his plenary address at the International Congress of Mathematicians in Nice.

 The problem

 Are the equators in $\mathbb{S}^{n+1}$ the only smooth embedded minimal hypersurfaces which are topological $n$-dimensional spheres?

-Additionally, the spherical Bernstein's problem, while itself a generalization of the original Bernstein's problem, can, too, be generalized further by replacing the ambient space $\mathbb{S}^{n+1}$ by a simply-connected, compact symmetric space.
-Some results in this direction are due to Wu-Chung Hsiang and Wu-Yi Hsiang work.
+Additionally, the spherical Bernstein's problem, while itself a generalization of the original Bernstein's problem, can also be generalized further by replacing the ambient space $\mathbb{S}^{n+1}$ with a simply connected, compact symmetric space.
+Some results in this direction are due to Wu-Yi Hsiang, Wu-Teh Hsiang, and P. Tomter.

 Alternative formulations

 Below are two alternative ways to express the problem:

 The second formulation

 Let the (n − 1) sphere be embedded as a minimal hypersurface in $S^n$(1).
 Is it necessarily an equator?

 By the Almgren–Calabi theorem, it's true when n = 3 (or n = 2 for the 1st formulation).